Outbreak Romaine Lettuce

 Final Thoughts

-As the holidays approach, this is a perfect time for E.Coli to sneak into our food.
-Be sure to always wash your hands, keep your food area sanitized, and cook and store food properly.
-E. Coli is definitely not something you want to get!
+As we plan meals for our families and neighbors, this is a perfect time for E.Coli to sneak into our food.
+Always wash your hands, sanitize your food area, and cook and store food properly.
+E. Coli is not something you want to get!

-Another thing to think about is that when a disaster happens, diseases such as E. Coli are more prevalent.
-This is because of the lack of running water, the inability to store food properly, and the lack of ways to sanitize.
+Another thing to consider is that diseases such as E. Coli are more prevalent when a disaster happens.
+This is because of the lack of clean running water, the inability to store food properly, and the lack of ways to sanitize.
 The threat of E. Coli is very real, even in a world where we can prevent it.
 However, we should be prepared for a world where we can’t prevent it.
 How prepared are you?
 Start with these 30 Items You Need to Survive a Pandemic

 Have you ever had E. Coli?
-Share your story with me in the comments below!
+Please share your story with me in the comments below!
 May God bless this world, Linda

 Similar Posts